Em-Ant/vote-app/README.md

 #### Note

-I arbitrarily decided to fulfill the **Bonus User Story #1** requests only partially.
+I arbitrarily decided to fulfill the requests from **Bonus User Story #1** only partially.
 I tried to model this app to be simple, but as close as possible to a *Real World* project.
 In my opinion, a serious polling service should allow voting to authenticated users only, and only a single time.
 So I decided to force the unauthenticated users to login/subscribe to vote, and tracked them.